 Contact PolicyStat customer support and request SAML 2.0 SSO Access.
 We will then enable it for your PolicyStat libraries.

 2. Configure your SAML 2.0 Identity Provider (IDP)¶

 SAML 2.0 integration requires that your organization has a working Identity Provider (IDP).
-A common IDP is Windows Active Directory Federation Services
+A common IDP is Windows Active Directory Federation Services.

 3. Use PolicyStat’s “Single Sign-On Configuration” to configure necessary parameters¶

 First, login to PolicyStat using a user account with Site Administrator permissions.
 If you’re a member of your organization’s IS team and don’t already have a PolicyStat account with those permissions, you can request one from your PolicyStat Site Administrator.
-Once logged in, navigate to the Admin tab and then to Single Sign-On Configuration page.
+Once logged in, navigate to the Admin tab and then to the Single Sign-On Configuration page.

 The information on this page will allow you to add PolicyStat as a SAML 2.0 “Service Provider.”
-If you’re using Windows Server ADFS, you will be adding PolicyStat as a Relying Party Trust
+If you’re using Windows Server ADFS, you will be adding PolicyStat as a Relying Party Trust.

 Q: Is PolicyStat an Identity Provider or a Service Provider?¶